Léon Bourgeois: Biography

 The Bourgeois ministry seemed to think that popular opinion would enable them to override what they regarded as an unconstitutional action on the part of the upper house.
 However, the public was indifferent, and the Senate triumphed.
 The blow damaged Bourgeois's career as an homme de gouvernement.
 As Minister of Public Instruction in the Brisson cabinet of 1898, he organized courses for adults in primary education.
 After the short ministry, he represented his country with dignity and effect at the Hague Peace Convention, and in 1903 was nominated a member of the permanent court of arbitration.

 He held somewhat aloof from the political struggles of the Waldeck-Rousseau and Combes ministries, travelling considerably in foreign countries.
 In 1902 and 1903, he was elected president of the Chamber.
 In 1905, he replaced the duc d'Audiffret-Pasquier as senator for the department of Marne, and in May 1906, he became Minister of Foreign Affairs in the Sarrien cabinet.
 He was responsible for the direction of French diplomacy in the conference at Algeciras.
 He was delegate to both Hague Conferences held in 1899 and 1907.
 Bourgeois also became delegate to Paris Peace Conference and strongly supported the Japanese Racial Equality Proposal as "an indisputable principle of justice".

-Following World War I, he became President of the Council of the League of Nations and won the Nobel Peace Prize for his work in 1920.
+Following World War I, he became President of the Assembly of the League of Nations and won the Nobel Peace Prize for his work in 1920.

 A social republican, Bourgeois sought a middle ground between socialism and capitalism which he termed "solidarism".
 He believed that the rich had a social debt to the poor which they should pay by the income tax, thus providing the state with the necessary revenue to finance social measures for those living in poverty.
 However, the Senate opposed his proposal, and opposition grew until his resignation as prime minister.